310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Mao %}
-Huh!?
+Huh\~!?
 Why're you complimenting me all of a sudden!?
-You're making me blush~!
+You're making me blush\~!
 {% endbubble %}

 {% bubble Shinobu %}
-…When the atmosphere went bad today, I could not do anything about it myself…
+…When the atmosphere became tense today, I could not do anything about it myself…

 All I could do was call for you with the hope that you could do something.

 Everyone in Ryuseitai had saved me…

-They made me, someone who was always doing ninja stuff all on his own, into an idol — into a comrade who can pursue dreams with them…
+And they made me, who was always doing ninja stuff all on his own, into an idol — into a comrade who can pursue dreams with them…

-A ninja’s one true mission is to be of use to people, yet… I could not think of what to do… I just panicked.
+A ninja’s one true mission is to be of use to people, and yet… I could not think of what to do… I simply panicked.

 I find that part of me so pathetic.